ilkilab/agorakube/README.md

 ## Table of Contents

-This is a list of points that will be explained in this Readme file for the IKE project :
+This is a list of points that will be explained in this Readme file for the Agorakube project :

 - [What is AGORAKUBE](#what-is-agorakube)
 - [How to install](#how-to-install)